You can find all accepted abstracts by clicking HERE (ICMx supplement of October 2018).

 Five Best Abstracts Awards

-Presenters of the 5 best abstracts will receive an award including one free registration to LIVES 2019 (core congress and/or one master class) plus travel and accommodation (up to 1.000 Euro).
+Presenters of the 5 best abstracts will receive an award including one free registration to LIVES 2019 (core congress) plus travel and accommodation (up to 1.000 Euro).

 Abstracts selected by the jury will be presented in our session Abstract Award Winning during the Congress on Tuesday 23 October at 09:40-10:55 in room Paris: